OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/migrating-data-from-octopus-2.6.5-2018.10lts.md

 ![](images/3964993.png)

-You need to select your most recent 2.6 Backup file, and provide the Master key associated with the backup you are importing.
+You need to select your most recent 2.6 Backup file, and provide the Master Key associated with the backup you are importing.
 The next step lets you perform a preview of your import.

 ![](images/3964994.png)